lucas-rabello-dev/Assembly/README.md

 # Assembly
-Estudando Aassembly até aprender a fazer uma calculadora
+Estudando Assembly até aprender a fazer uma calculadora